Rolling Thunder Days are back!

 On Sunday 27th August, the live Cold War Jet aircraft resident at the Museum will once again be active and thundering down the vast two mile runway at Elvington airfield.

 Join us for a much anticipated day of live aircraft high speed runs along the huge Elvington runway as our jet aircraft enjoy some exercise on this famous runway.
+Gates open at 10;00am, with parking on the main airfield and access to the Museum grounds included.
+Activities from 10:45 in the Museum grounds, with live aircraft on the runway a few hours into the schedule to allow all of our visitors time to arrive.

 Joining them at a slightly more leisurely pace will be the majestic propellor driven C47 Dakota and De Havilland Devon.